josmar-crwdstffng/angular/aio/content/guide/feature-modules.md

 </code-example>

-This causes the CLI to create a folder called `customer-dashboard` with a file inside called `customer-dashboard.module.ts` with the following contents:
+This causes the CLI to create a directory called `customer-dashboard` with a file inside called `customer-dashboard.module.ts` with the following contents:

 <code-example format="typescript" language="typescript">